clairescanlon/ClaireScanlon/README.md

 # Welcome to My GitHub Portfolio

 </br>
 Thank you for visiting my GitHub portfolio.
+This is where I share the technical implementation details of my projects.

 </br>

 ## Important Note  </br>
 This repository is currently undergoing structural changes to adhere to best practices.
 Not all of my projects are available here yet.
 If you are looking for a specific project or code that is not currently listed, please feel free to reach out to me directly via  <a href="mailto:clairehelenscanlon@gmail.com"> e-mail</a>.
 </br>
 ## Projects Overview
-This portfolio will eventually showcase a selection of my projects, including data and programming work.
-For now, it is a work in progress.

 Additional projects will be added and integrated into this portfolio.
 </br>